 Some of this could well be cleared up when one realises that The Grudge is not a stand-alone film but is actually the third in a series.
 The first was Ju-on (2000), which similarly told a series of connected episodes about a haunting centred around a house, and was followed by Ju-on 2 (2000), which continued in the same vein.
 Both were directed by Takashi Shimizu but intended for video rather than theatrical release and much lower budgeted.
 Both also feature the ghost boy and long-haired woman and follow the same basic idea of everybody who comes in contact with them being fatally haunted.
 (Prior to this, Takashi Shimizu delivered the basics of what would become the Ju-on films with the tv movie School Ghost Story G (1998) where was hired to direct two of the four segments).
 Ju-on: The Grudge is a big-screen reworking of the two video films.

 Takashi Shimizu has since shaped up to be a major name in Japanese horror.
-Aside from the Ju-on/Grudge series, he has made Tomie: Rebirth (2001), an entry in another Japanese ghost story series; the exceedingly strange and unclassifiable Marebito (2004) about a man finding a vampire-like woman beneath the Tokyo subway; the ghost story Reincarnation (2005); an episode of the anthology Ten Nights of Dreams (2006); The Shock Labyrinth (2009); Rabbit Horror 3D (2011); the live-action version of Hayao Miyazaki’s Kiki’s Delivery Service (2014); the English-language airplane horror 7500 (2014); the ghost story A Rain Woman (2016); and Innocent Curse (2017) about abducted children returned with a curse; and Howling Village (2019) about a haunted village; Homunculus (2021), Suicide Forest Village (2021) and Oxhead Village (2022) about a cursed box.
+Aside from the Ju-on/Grudge series, he has made Tomie: Rebirth (2001), an entry in another Japanese ghost story series; the exceedingly strange and unclassifiable Marebito (2004) about a man finding a vampire-like woman beneath the Tokyo subway; the ghost story Reincarnation (2005); an episode of the anthology Ten Nights of Dreams (2006); The Shock Labyrinth (2009); Rabbit Horror 3D (2011); the live-action version of Hayao Miyazaki’s Kiki’s Delivery Service (2014); the English-language airplane horror 7500 (2014); the ghost story A Rain Woman (2016); Innocent Curse (2017) about abducted children returned with a curse; and Howling Village (2019) about a haunted village; Homunculus (2021), Suicide Forest Village (2021) and Oxhead Village (2022) about a cursed box.